ranchercommunity/mrdx_reloaded/MRDX.Game.MoreMonsters/README.md

+Alternatively (again!), Enter 'More Monsters' for the title of the song, and select 'All Random'!

 Monster size variations are random from the shrine, and partially inherited from parents when combining.

 ## Update History

+##### v0.2.9

+* 22 additional monster combinations have been added!
+* 1 additional bonus monster combination has been added!

 ##### v0.2.8